 by Kathleen Kerns

-Kathleen created a simple Google Form to facilitate registration for Faith Formation in her parish.
+Kathleen created a simple Google Form to facilitate registration for Faith Formation in her parish for both Spanish and English speakers.
 Read how she did it in her DDBC article!

 Women @ The Well